 When Alberta SPCA Peace Officers take animals into protective custody, they will post a notice at the former location of the animals stating the reason for the seizure.

-Pursuant to section 7 of the Act, the Alberta SPCA will be entitled to transfer ownership of these animals to new owners, unless you take all of the following steps within 10 days of the date of seizure shown on the attached Notice of Seizure:
+Pursuant to Section 7 of the Animal Protection Act, the Alberta SPCA will be entitled to transfer ownership of these animals to new owners, unless you take all of the following steps within 10 days of the date of seizure shown on the attached Notice of Seizure:

 - Provide written notice to the Alberta SPCA, in the form of email, fax or written letter, of your intention to reclaim the seized animal(s).